ZTanvir/Chicken-Biryani-Recipe/README.md

 # Chicken-Biryani-Recipe
-This website contain all information about Chicken Biryani and they are -
+This website contain all information about Chicken Biryani and the tecnology used to make this -

+about - chicken birayani
-1 What is chicken biryani.
+1 What is chicken biryani.<br/>
 2 What is the recipe of chicken biriyani

+Tecnology used-
+This a simple web page(html file) with multiple pages.Each page contain information about the chicken birayani.